Holly branches festooned in red berries together with ivy leaves were transformed into festive Christmas decorations when I was growing up in Ireland.

 Are we simply wired to bring the outside in to celebrate this joyful season?

-Red poinsettias are displayed all over Ireland today, but when I was growing up in the 1970’s I never laid eyes on these Christmas favorites.
+Red poinsettias are displayed all over Ireland today, but when I was growing up in the 1970's I never laid eyes on these Christmas favorites.
 No!
-Holly was the go to decorative plant during my childhood Irish Christmases.
+Holly (officially known as Ilex) was the go to decorative plant during my childhood Irish Christmases.

 Perhaps, in years gone by, decorating a home was made easy and inexpensive by snipping branches from vegetation growing nearby.